 This is a general description of life insurance and the products available.
-You’ll want to ensure the product you choose suits your needs and circumstances.
+Please make sure the policy you choose suits your needs and circumstances.

 What is life insurance?